cover of book

 ABOUT THIS BOOK

 The Hudson River is one of the great rivers of the world.
-Not long ago, it was seriously threatened by pollution.
-Now it is coming back to life as a waterway where fish and birds can thrive again—a river valued once more by communities along its shores.
+Not long ago, it was deeply threatened by pollution.
+Now it is coming back to life, a river where fish and birds can thrive again, a river valued once more by communities along its shores.

-The sloop Clearwater, founded by folksinger Pete Seeger, has been at the vanguard of this river revival.
-The environmental education program on board the sloop has taught thousands of children and adults to love the river.
-Building on its achievements, The Hudson, brings a wealth of knowledge to a wider audience.
+The unique environmental education program on board the sloop, Clearwater, founded by folksinger Pete Seeger, has taught thousands of children and adults to love the river.
+With this guidebook, Clearwater teachers bring their wealth of knowledge about the river to a wider audience.